odipar/reset/_posts/2022-05-20-introduction.md

 Let's see!

 #### Numbers
-In Reset, `number` represents the *infinite* Set of all numbers.
+In Reset, the `number` value represents the *infinite* set of all numbers.
-Likewise, `1` is synonymous with the *finite* Set that contains only the single number `1`.
+Likewise, `1` is synonymous with the *finite* set that contains only the single number `1`.
-We can also specify other infinite Sets of numbers, for example, all numbers that are greater or equal to 3 (`>=3`).
+We can also specify other infinite sets of numbers, for example, all numbers that are greater or equal to 3 (`>=3`).

-It is important to understand that, although you can specify infinite Sets in Reset, you can only do so 'constructively'.
+It is important to understand that, although you can specify infinite sets in Reset, you can only do so 'constructively'.
 For example, you cannot construct the set of all sets (leading to a paradox), because Reset doesn't allow recursion or loops, but more about that in later posts.

 #### Set operators
-We can create other number sets by combining 3 set operators, AND `&`, OR `|` and NOT `!`.
+We can create other number sets by combining the 3 set operators, *intersect* `&`, *union* `|` and *not* `!`.

 Here are some examples:
 ```javascript